lgoyes/BookNotes/CodeComplete-SteveMcConnell.md

 * Metaphors are not mutually exclusive.
 Use the combination of metaphors that works best for you.

 ## 3. Measure Twice, Cut Once: Upstream Prerequisites

+* THe overarching goal of preparing for construction is risk reduction.
+Be sure your preparation activities are reducing risks, not increasing them.
+* If you want to develop high-quality software, attention to quality must be part of the software development process from the beginning to the end.
+Attention to quality at the beginning has a greater incluence on product quality than attention at the end.
+* Part of a programmer's job is to educate bosses and coworkers about the software development process, including the importance of adequate preparation before programming begins.
+* The kind of project you're working on significantly affects construction prerequisites -many projects should be highly iterative, and some should be more sequential.
+* If a good problem definition hasn't been specified, you might be solving the wrong problem during construction.
+* If good requirements work hasn't been done, you might have missed important details of the problem.
+Requirements changes cost 20 to 100 times as much in the stages following constructdion as they do earlier, so be sure the requirements are right before you start programming.
+* If a good architectural design hasn't been done, you might be solving the right problem the wrong way during construction.
+THe cost of architectdural changes increases as more code is written for the wrong architecture, so be sure the architecture is right, too.
+* Understand what approach has been taken to the construction prerequisites on your project, and choose your construction approach accordingly.

 ## 4. Key Construction Decisions
 ## 5. Design in Construction
 ## 6. Working Classes